Please donate to Cal NORML to support our advocacy work, or join as a regular or business member:

 |Cal NORML regular membership||Business Membership with Free Listing|

 Asm.
 Bill Quirk (D-Hayward) stepped up to introduce a Cal NORML-sponsored employment discrimination bill, AB 1256, with language that will be amended after further discussion with stakeholders.
 Our intent is to end employment discrimination based on testing for non-psychoactive cannabis metabolites in urine, hair or bodily fluids for both recreational and medical cannabis users, while allowing employers to maintain a safe workplace by disallowing cannabis use or intoxication on the job.
-Nevada has a similar law as do New York City, Washington DC, Atlanta, Rochester NY and Richmond, VA.
+Nevada and New Jersey have similar laws as do New York City, Washington DC, Atlanta, Rochester NY and Richmond, VA.
 In addition, 20 states protect medical marijuana users’ employment rights.

 On the business side, Asm.
-Irvin (D-Santa Barbara) has introduced AB-273 which would ban billboard ads for cannabis businesses on California’s many state highways.
+Irwin (D-Santa Barbara) has introduced AB-273 which would ban billboard ads for cannabis businesses on California’s many state highways.
 Cal NORML opposes the bill because it treats cannabis unfairly and makes it more difficult for consumers to find retailers.
 Asm.
 Quirk has introduced AB 1302, also to address outdoor advertising, which Cal NORML supports.
 AB1034 (Bloom) would allow for food preparation in cannabis consumption lounges.

 Asm.
-Aguiar-Curry has re-introduced her bill (AB-45) allowing for hemp-derived CBD products to be included in foods, beverages, and cosmetics, and a companion bill by Sen. Allen (SB-235) is already heading for a March 10 hearing in the Senate Health committee.
+Aguiar-Curry has re-introduced her bill (AB-45) allowing for hemp-derived CBD products to be included in foods, beverages, and cosmetics, and a companion bill by Sen. Allen (SB-235).
 Both bills contain a ban on hemp cigarettes; Cal NORML sees no reason to ban hemp cigarettes.
 Tell us your thoughts.